TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.3 Motion in the Kepler Orbit/Description.md

 $$ g(t, t_{0}) = \frac{(e^{2} - 1)^{\frac{3}{2}} \sin(f - f_{0})}{n(1 + e\cos(f))(1 + e\cos(f_{0}))} $$

 Now, I wasn't able to simplify this analytically.
 Creating the functions is easy enough as it is just a matter of substitution, but it looks gross and I feel like it could be simplified.
 I tried for a while, but I wasn't able to figure that part out, so I stuck with the gross looking.

+I used this method to calculate the hyperbolic orbit for a particle when the eccentricity was greater than 1.
+However, whenever I used starting conditions for the program, I saw an orbital path that, seemingly, just traced a straight line.
+This remained true even for eccentricities really close to 1 (such as 1.0003).
+To verify that anything was happening, I then oriented the graph so that I was witnessing a head-on path of the particle.
+And what I saw was the particle genuinely curving.

 ## Reflecting Thoughts
 Alright, so this first paragraph will center around my thoughts about reading through/learning the chapter and the next few will be about my project and other general ideas.
 Because of this, I am writing this as soon as I am done reading the section (and understanding it) so there will be a large break between this one and the next one.
 I am not entirely sure how this will work, but if I don't like it, I'll change it for next time.